magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 arguments.

 To implement `validate-shopping-field` we could use one of the CLJ/CLJS conditional forms: `cond`, `condp` or`case`.
-Perhaps we do not remember quite well how they work to be able to choose the one that better fit out case.
+Perhaps we do not remember how they work well enough to choose the one that best fits our case.
 Don't worry, we have the REPL to experiment with them:

 First require the needed namespace: